-- √ Recognize the intersections between gender and other social and cultural identities, including, but not limited to, race, ethnicity, national origin, religion, class, and sexuality; - √ Comprehend the impact of gender and women's experiences on individuals' historical and contemporary agency, and how the ability to express agency has shaped people's lives in geographical settings; - √ Demonstrate knowledge of the history of women's studies as an academic discipline, with an understanding of its growth and relation to the fields of gender and sexuality studies; - √ Articulate a critical appreciation of the richness and diversity of gender expressions and feminisms; - √ Articulate theoretical perspectives relevant to feminist theories; - $\sqrt{}$ Explain relationships between feminist theory and practice.
+- √ Recognize the intersections between gender and other social and cultural identities, including, but not limited to, race, ethnicity, national origin, religion, class, and sexuality; - √ Comprehend the impact of gender and women's experiences on individuals' historical and contemporary agency, and how the ability to express agency has shaped people's lives in geographical settings; - √ Demonstrate knowledge of the history of women's studies as an academic discipline, with an understanding of its growth and relation to the fields of gender and sexuality studies; - √ Articulate a critical appreciation of the richness and diversity of gender expressions and feminisms; - ✓ Articulate theoretical perspectives relevant to feminist and/or gender theories; - $\sqrt{}$ Explain relationships between feminist and/or gender theories and practices.

 PLO #2: Articulate an understanding of the complexity of power structures and modes of authority, especially as they pertain to structural and institutional modes of power and oppression.
 After taking the courses that support PLO #2, which corresponds to the major distribution area social and behavioral sciences (B), students will be able to:

-- $\sqrt{}$ Demonstrate an understanding of cross-cultural studies of gender; - $\sqrt{}$ Articulate an understanding of intersectionality between gender and other modes of oppression; - √ Determine how various types of research tools and social/behavioral science research methods are used to study the human experience and gender; - $\sqrt{}$ Perform an institutional, structural, and behavioral analysis of gender and/or women's lives; - √ Articulate theoretical perspectives relevant to feminist theories; - $\sqrt{}$ Explain relationships between feminist theory and practice.
+- $\sqrt{}$ Demonstrate an understanding of cross-cultural studies of gender: - √ Articulate an understanding of intersectionality between gender and other modes of oppression; - √ Determine how various types of research tools and social/behavioral science research methods are used to study the human experience and gender; - √ Perform an institutional, structural, and behavioral analysis of gender and/or women's lives; - ✓ Articulate theoretical perspectives relevant to feminist and/or gender theories; - $\sqrt{}$ Explain relationships between feminist and/or gender theories and practices.

-PLO #3: Demonstrate a broad and interdisciplinary understanding of the methods women and the marginalized have employed to achieve self-expression, voice, and visibility, and to exercise agency.
+PLO #3: Demonstrate a broad and interdisciplinary understanding of the methods women and marginalized people have employed to achieve self-expression, voice, and visibility, and to exercise agency.